M8-Babbage/Notes/README.md

 TypeScript analyses my code constantly.
 And can give great information on my code without me needing to do anything.

-If you want to check your JavaScript code with typescript parser, just add this in your first line ``//@ts-check``
+If you want to check your JavaScript code with typescript parser, and your use VS Code, just add this in your first line ``//@ts-check``

 <!-- ### Screenshot -->